AndrewItIs/565proj/README.md

 # how to run
 565/api - this folder contains the node.js code for the api, please download the necessary packages required to run.
 You need both .txt files to run.
 This can be edited in the future.
 565/source - c source code that contains the "virus", binaries not included. compile sus.c as such: gcc sus.c -o VERYSUSPICIOUSPROC
+**test cases and experimental results not applicable**